H4HWV2011/msjarvis-public-docs/thesis/29-psychological-safeguards-and-pia.md

 behavior — recurring `truthverdict` violations, BBB block-rate trends, identity-confusion patterns in `TruthValidator` outputs, and underuse of psychological guidance in sensitive interaction categories.
 Some classification of patterns is still heuristic; fully automated pattern-detection is identified as future work.
+Clinical frameworks such as DSM-style nosology inform human reviewers’ judgments at this stage but are not implemented as automatic diagnostic pipelines.

 **Outputs and recommendations.** In the current deployment, the PIA review loop produces structured **written recommendations** such as "tighten identity phrasing constraints in